renovatebot/renovate/docs/usage/configuration-options.md

 ## commitMessagePrefix

 This is used to alter `commitMessage` and `prTitle` without needing to copy/paste the whole string.
-The "prefix" is usually an automatically applied semantic commit prefix, however it can also be statically configured.
+The "prefix" is usually an automatically applied prefix, however it can also be statically configured.

 ## commitMessageSuffix